MrAhile/K8s-CKA/3-Scheduling/priorityclass.md

 7. What happened ?

-Listing the pods we can see the nginx one is not present anymore:
+Listing the Pods we can see the nginx one is not present anymore:

 ```
 k get po